 The term “Kedar itself means a natural rock formation or a glacial moraine.
 The most famous history about Panch Kedar relates to the Pandavas, the 5 heroes of the epic Mahabharata.
 The Pandavas defeated and killed their cousins — the Kauravas in the epic Mahabharat war at Kurukshetra.
 They wished to atone for the sins of committing fratricide (gotra hatya) and Brāhmanahatya (killing of Brahmins — the priest class) during the war.
 Thus, they handed over the reins of their kingdom to their kin and left in search of the god Shiva and to seek his blessings.
 First, they went to the holy city of Varanasi (Kashi), believed to Shiva’s favorite city and famous for its Shiva temple.
 But, Shiva wanted to avoid them as he was deeply incensed by the death and dishonesty at the Kurukshetra war and was, therefore, insensitive to Pandavas’ prayers.
 Therefore, he assumed the form of a bull (Nandi) and hid in the Garhwal region.

 Not finding Shiva in Varanasi, the Pandavas went to Garhwal Himalayas.
 Bhima, the second of the five Pandava brothers, then standing astride two mountains started to look for Shiva.
 He saw a bull grazing near Guptakashi (“hidden Kashi” — the name derived from the hiding act of Shiva).
 Bhima immediately recognized the bull to be Shiva.
 Bhima caught hold of the bull by its tail and hind legs.
-But the bull-formed Shiva disappeared into the ground to later reappear in parts, with the hump raising in Kedarnath, the arms appearing in Tunganath, the nabhi (navel) and stomach surfacing in Madhyamaheshwar, the face showing up at Rudranath and the hair and the head appearing in Kalpeshwar.
+But the bull-formed Shiva disappeared into the ground to later reappear in parts, with the hump raising in Kedarnath, the arms appearing in Tunganath, the nabhi (navel) and stomach surfacing in Madhyamaheshwar, the face showing up at Rudranath and the hair in Kalpeshwar.
 The Pandavas pleased with this reappearance in five different forms, built temples at the five places for venerating and worshipping Shiva.
 The Pandavas were thus freed from their sins.
-It is also believed that the fore portions of Shiva appeared at Pashupatinath, Kathmandu — the capital of Nepal.
+It is also believed that the head of Shiva appeared at Pashupatinath, Kathmandu — the capital of Nepal.

 A variant of the tale credits Bhima of not only catching the bull but also stopping it from disappearing.
 Consequently, the bull was torn asunder into five parts and appeared at five locations in the Kedar Khand of the Garhwal region of the Himalayas.
 After building the Panch Kedar temples, the Pandavas mediated at Kedarnath for salvation, performed yagna (fire sacrifice) and then through the heavenly path called the Mahapanth (also called Swargarohini), attained heaven or salvation.